Shishak: Biblical narrative

 Flavius Josephus in Antiquities of the Jews adds to this a contingent of 400,000 infantrymen.
 According to Josephus, his army met with no resistance throughout the campaign, taking Rehoboam's most fortified cities "without fighting".
 Finally, he conquered Jerusalem without resistance, because "Rehoboam was afraid."
 Shishak did not destroy Jerusalem, but forced King Rehoboam of Judah to strip the Temple and his treasury of their gold and movable treasures.

 Shishak was also related by marriage to Jeroboam.
 The wife of Jeroboam is unnamed in the Masoretic Text, but according to the Septuagint, she was an Egyptian princess called Ano:

 And Sousakim gave to Jeroboam Ano, the eldest sister of Thekemina his wife, to him as wife; she was great among the king's daughters...

-Shishak's name

-The spelling and pronunciation of Shishak's name is not consistent throughout the Hebrew Bible.
-It occurs three times as Šīšaq (שִׁישַׁק), three times as Šīšāq (שִׁישָׁק), and once as Šūšaq (שׁוּשַׁק).

 Identified as Pharaoh Shoshenq I

 In the very early years after the decipherment of Egyptian hieroglyphs, on chronological, historical, and linguistic grounds, nearly all Egyptologists identified Shishak with Shoshenq I of the 22nd dynasty, who invaded Canaan following the Battle of Bitter Lakes.
 A common variant of Shoshenq's name omits its 'n' glyphs, resulting in a pronunciation like, "Shoshek".
 This position has been maintained by most scholars ever since, and remains the majority position today.